Chapter 2:

 "!"

-Clara hurried to her side, wrapping her arms protectively around the trembling girl, trying to calm her down.
-The room fell into tense silence, thick with fear.
+Clara hurried to her side, wrapping her arms protectively around the trembling girl.
+The room was thick with fear.
+I blinked in disbelief.

 So that was it.

-I was the third son of Duke Albrecht Vandrelis, born not of a duchess, but of a maid.
+I was the third son of Duke Albrecht Vandrelis, born not of a duchess, but a maid.

 A stain.
 A scandal.
 A low-born among high-bloods.